Konos GOAL Scholarship Program / Apply

-To receive a GOAL Scholarship, you must meet a maximum income requirement and your child must currently be enrolled in a public school or homeschooled for the past year.
+To receive a GOAL Scholarship, your adjusted gross income must be less than $244,000, and your child must currently be enrolled in a public school or homeschooled for the past year.
 If you are currently enrolled at Konos, or are enrolled in another private school, you are not eligible for this scholarship.

 How much do I qualify for?

-The amount of the scholarship is based on your income level and family size.
+The amount of the scholarship is based on your income level, family size, and availability of funds raised for scholarships.
 Note: Scholarship amounts are determined by the GOAL Scholarship Program and Konos Academy and may be less than the maximum scholarship amount when awarded.

 What if I have more than one child?